 Accountability: a situation where an individual can be called to account for his/her actions by another individual or body authorized both to do so and to give recognition to the individual for those actions (Jaques Requisite Organization 1998)

-Organizations that lack an understanding and sense of accountability, make employees feel like they are being asked to swim world record times in a pool of Jello.
-Everyone is trying really hard … and the system-of-work is forcing them to push harder and gain little progress.
+Organizations that lack an understanding and sense of accountability make employees feel like they are being asked to swim world record times in a pool of Jello.
+Everyone is trying hard … and the system of work is forcing them to push harder and gain little progress.

 This starts with confusion over what it means to be a Manager.

 You are employed and paid for your efforts using your talents to complete certain work.
-You keep your job because you have proven your effectiveness to complete what is expected under the conditions of your work.
+You keep your job because you have proven your effectiveness to meet what is expected under your work conditions.